alleyinteractive/mantle-docs/docs/testing/installation-manager.md

 ### Rsyncing a Plugin

-Plugins can be rsynced to live within a WordPress installation by using the `maybe_rsync_plugin()`.
+Plugins can be rsync'd to live within a WordPress installation by using the `maybe_rsync_plugin()`.
 Within your `tests/bootstrap.php` file, you can use the following code: